jxjo/AirfoilEditor/README.md

 Install the app:
 ```
-pip3 install airfoileditor
+pip install airfoileditor
 ```

-To upgrade to the actual version use `pip3 install airfoileditor -U`.
+To upgrade to the actual version use `pip install airfoileditor -U`.

 Run the app by typing `airfoileditor` on the command line.

+The command `where airfoileditor.exe` will show, where Python installed the program within your filesystem.
+This file path can be used to create a shortcut on your desktop or to assign the file extension '.dat' to the app,  allowing to open an airfoil with a double click.

 If you just want to try out the app and want to ensure, that the installation doesn't influence other packages, you may prefer to install the package in an 'virtual environment'.
 For daily use a 'normal' installation is more convenient.